deephyper/deephyper/docs/tutorials/hps.rst

             model_run.py
             problem.py

-All these pieces have now been tested one by one, locally and we are sure they are working.
-Let's try out an Asynchronous Model Based Search.
-On your local machine do:
+All the three files have been tested one by one on the local machine.
+Next, we will run asynchronous model-based search (AMBS).

 .. code-block:: console
     :caption: bash